HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/user_session_reporting_tool.md

 ### (Optional) Handling the routing setup

-For every request, a key is computed based on the requesting internet protocol (IP) address of the user.
+For every request, a key is computed based on the requesting IP address of the user.
 If you are using a proxy server in your deployment setup, this key is combined with the user agent and a forwarding header (`X-Forwarded-For`) for proxy usage.
 The next interactions during the same user session period use that key to identify the same user.
 If you are not using a proxy server, you do not have to follow the routing setup in this section.

 If a reverse proxy server, load balancer, or a similar component is used in the deployment setup, the [X-Forwarded-For header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-For){target="_blank"} is used to identify the user.
 This header is the standard for identifying the originating IP address of a client connecting to a web server through an HTTP proxy or load balancer.
 Make sure that the `X-Forwarded-For` header is correctly configured in your routing setup.